sgmalik/TA-notes/comp-org/week-4/notes.md

 The **NOT gate** is essentially a negation.
 If the input is 1 then the output is 0.
 In boolean algebra, this is written as `Y = ¬A`.
 This is often combined with another gate, more on combinational logic gates later on.

 Each of these gates can be represented with a **truth table**, which lists all possible input combinations and their resulting output.
 Truth tables are the most straightforward way to describe a gate’s behavior mathematically.
-Here is an example of the **AND** truth table (note: **y** represents the output):

 | A | B | AND (A · B) | OR (A + B) | NOT (¬A) |
 |---|---|-------------|------------|----------|